Our verdict

 Difference in stiffness in cold

-We also repeated the stiffness test after leaving the oz / 425g to chill in the freezer for twenty minutes and found that, like the midsole, it had very little effect on the flexibility of the boot.
+We also repeated the stiffness test after leaving the Who should NOT buy to chill in the freezer for twenty minutes and found that, like the midsole, it had very little effect on the flexibility of the boot.
 With only 29.9N of force now needed to bend the shoe to the desired point, it's only 9.1% stiffer than at room temperature and much more flexible than the average boot.

-As such, the oz / 425g should feel just as comfy and forgiving on the foot whether out on warm summer hikes or frigid winter treks.
+As such, the Who should NOT buy should feel just as comfy and forgiving on the foot whether out on warm summer hikes or frigid winter treks.

 Test results